scott-knight/linux-on-windows-11/install-debian.md

 ## Setup Systemd

-This step is very important if you plan to install `Brew` which will run both `Postgres` and `Redis` instances (and any other service you choose to install via Brew).
+This step is very important if you plan to install `Brew` which will run both `Postgres` and `Redis` instances (and any other service you choose to install and run with Debian).
 We will need to setup Debian to use Systemd by following a few simple steps.
 Info taken from [here](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/)

 *Initially I found that even with the native `systemd` support now available within WSL, that `systemd` and `systemctl` still didn't work as anticipated when enabled.
 I spent nearly 4 full days looking for the cause and happened upon the answer in an [obscure gihub repo](https://github.com/arkane-systems/bottle-imp#debian) for a utility named `bottle-imp`.
 The bottle-imp tool was used to provide systemd support for WSL prior to the summer-2022 WSL update, and the bottle-imp code required a list of utilities to be installed for systemd and systemctl to work properly.*